fierceventures/terraform-elastic-beanstalk-java/README.md

-# AWS Private Subnet
+# AWS elastic beanstalk application

-This module can be used to deploy an AWS elastic beanstalk java application.
+This module can be used to deploy an AWS elastic beanstalk application.
+The environment must be created separately

 Module Input Variables
 ----------------------

 - `name` - The name of the application and environment
 - `env` - The environment name
-- `instance_type` - The instance type
 - `vpc_id` - The id of the vpc
-- `subnet` - The public subnet id for the application
-- `delete_logs_on_terminate` - (optional, default: true) Delete cloud watch logs on terminate.
-- `stream_logs` - (optional, default: true) Streams logs to cloud watch.

 Usage
 -----